 Sino-African ties are extensive, including trade, investment and finance, tourism, education, and security cooperation.
 There are more than 60,000 Africans studying in China.
 Thousands of African students studying in Wuhan have found themselves caught in the quarantine but cut off from consular services.
 Travel between China and Africa has also been drastically reduced, and many African airlines have canceled flights.
 Despite WHO requests to keep flights and borders open, many African countries have joined others around the world in restricting travel from China.

-Accordingly, regardless of whether cases of coronavirus are diagnosed in Africa, Africa is already being affected by the outbreak.
 These developments and anticipated Chinese economic losses will affect commerce between China and Africa, as well as burgeoning tourism.
 Mauritius alone attracts 5,000 Chinese travelers a month.
 Producers of commodities such as copper will be affected by a downturn in Chinese manufacturing, which normally surges following the Lunar New Year celebration.
 African currencies and stock exchanges are also vulnerable.
 In previous global downturns, Africa had been somewhat insulated.
 However, expanded ties to China have increased exposure to such shocks, both human and economic.